INF1I/WaterUp-RestApi/README.md

 picture of the plant, and let machine learning classify the species.

 ## Documentation
-There is documentation available for the API usage [here](Documantation/README.md)
+There is documentation available about configuring an development environment, API usage and the server configuration.You can find it [here](documentation/readme.md).
+If your having any trouble setting up your development environment, API usage, server configuration or have some suggestions please submit an [issue here](https://github.com/INF1I/WaterUp-RestApi/issues/new).

 ## Live version
-You can view an live version of the API at [https://api.inf1i.ga/](https://api.inf1i.ga/).
+You can view an live version of the REST API at [https://api.inf1i.ga/](https://api.inf1i.ga/).

 ## Repository Authors
 Joris Rietveld - jorisrietveld@gmail.com<br>